-If your garage is attached to, or in the grounds of, your home, then you should find it’s covered by your buildings insurance.
-That means you won’t need an extra policy.
-But each policy is different, so make sure you read the small print.
-If you’re not sure, call your insurance provider and ask.
+It depends where it is.
+If your garage is attached to, or in the grounds of, your home you should find it’s covered by your home buildings and contents insurance.
+That means you won’t need an extra policy – but make sure you read the small print as policies can differ.
+If you’re not sure whether your garage is covered, check with your insurance provider.

 Frequently asked questions

 Do I need contents insurance for my garage?

 What you keep in your garage can be valuable – for example: bicycles, a lawnmower, tool kit and maybe a washing machine.
 And if you use your garage as a home office, you might keep expensive computer equipment in there.

 The good news is that these items should be protected by your contents insurance.
 That means you’ll be covered for theft, malicious damage, fire and flood.
 Don’t forget to include the contents of your garage when you estimate the value of your home contents.

 Note high-value items too.
 If you keep anything in your garage that’s worth more than the single item amount specified on your policy, such as a bicycle, you’ll probably need to name it on your policy.

 And remember that while contents insurance might cover bicycles when they’re inside your garage, you’ll probably need to add personal possessions cover to insure them when you’re out and about.